Laban254/alx-low_level_programming/0x0D-preprocessor/README.md

-In this project i will be learning on precessor
+In this project i will be learning on precessor.